ryanhill2/Data-Mining/README.md

 9    |     Binary Variable, 1 if ad is a greenlight ad, 0 if not.
 10   |     Make
 11   |     Model

+This program gathers between 70 and 80% of data for a specific range of years and a chosen make and model of car.
+The remaining uncollected portion is due to variation in ads that can be unpredicatable and this program works only with ads where the price is given in euro.